utsav87589/Flight-Price-EDA/v2/docs/README.md

 ### About the project
--Flight Price, is a dataset from kaggle, where we are given different features like Airline, Source, Destination etc.. and we have to train the ML models to train on these features and predict the Price of the Flight
+-Flight Price, is a dataset from kaggle, where we are given different features like Airline, Source, Destination etc.. and we have to train the ML models on these features and predict the Price of the Flight.

 ### About the V2
 -v2 is the version 2.0 for the project, which covers the following limitations, that were there in the v1(earlier version)